orchetect/MenuBarExtraAccess/README.md

 #### Why?

 There is no 1st-party MenuBarExtra API to get or set the menu presentation state, access the status item, or access the popup's NSWindow.
-(Still as of Xcode 16.1)
+(Still as of Xcode 26 beta 3)

 #### Library Features